mozzy11/OpenELIS2-CI/docs/install.md

 enter an export password

-copy the keystore to be your client facing keystore as well

-    cp /etc/openelis-global/keystore /etc/openelis-global/client_facing_keystore

 **Be sure to remember your keystore password, you will need it later**

 For the self-signed certificate above, you would use:

     sudo openssl pkcs12 -inkey /etc/ssl/private/apache-selfsigned.key -in /etc/ssl/certs/apache-selfsigned.crt -export -out /etc/openelis-global/keystore

+and then

-    cp /etc/openelis-global/keystore /etc/openelis-global/client_facing_keystore
+    sudo cp /etc/openelis-global/keystore /etc/openelis-global/client_facing_keystore

 **Be sure to remember your keystore password, you will need it later **

 #### Create truststore with OpenELIS-Global's cert (or a CA that signs OE certs)

-**Choose ONE of the two methods below to reate your truststore**
+**Choose ONE of the two methods below to create your truststore**

 1. using keytool (more reliable):